Flood Forecasting & Messages

 To find out if a flood message has been issued please consult the following:

-- Go to our homepage (www.nvca.on.ca) and check the flood status icon.
-The icon is also on the top of this page..
+- Check the NVCA's website for the flood status icon.
 Check back often as messages can change without notice.

 - Contact your local municipality.